betsalel-williamson/Src2Pdf/README.md

 ### Mac Install Instructions

-Use Homebrew to instal the following items.
+Use Homebrew to install the following items.

 ```
 brew cask install mactex